Since 4 May 2021, couples have been asked to sign a marriage schedule/document at the ceremony, rather than a marriage register.

 If your ceremony is taking place with registrars in attendance, then they will return the marriage schedule to the office.

-The introduction of the electronic register on 4 May gives the couple the opportunity to add parents (mother/father/parent) to their marriage certificate, instead of only their fathers’ names, which is currently the case.
+The introduction of the electronic register on 4 May 2021 gives the couple the opportunity to add parents (mother/father/parent) to their marriage certificate, instead of only their fathers’ names, which used to be the case.

 The Marriages, Civil Partnerships, Marriages and Deaths (Registration Etc.) Act 2019 modernises how marriages are registered for the first time since 1837, through issue of a marriage schedule system and registration in an electronic register.